Jahia/bootstrap5/README.md

 Here is the list of properties for the Accordions component:

 -   **Flush** `flush`: This will remove the default background-color, some borders, and some rounded corners to render accordions edge-to-edge with their parent container.
 The default value is none. \
-    If this property is set, the component will look like this alt_text
+    If this property is set, the component will look like this
     ![alt_text](images/accordion_flush.png "Flush")

 #### Accordions definition